Assessing survival models by interval testing with Poisson-binomial distributions: Methods

 It follows that for each interval $V_k$ its subintervals follow

-Thereby $\sum^{L_k}_{l=1} events({I_{l,V_k}'})$ is distributed as the realization of a sum of binomials with known parameters.
-That is, the number of observed events in each interval $V_k$ follows a known distribution.
-We can thus obtain a midpoint p-value for each specified interval $V_k$.
+Thereby $\sum^{L_k}_{m=1} events({I_{m,V_k}'})$ is distributed as a sum of binomials distributions with known parameters, which is a special case of the Poisson-binomial distribution.
+Thus, we can obtain a (midpoint) p-value for each specified interval $V_k$, according to the number of observed events in that interval.